ofelipesilva/ofelipesilva/README.md

 - 🔮 kubernetes is next, also reviewing JavaScript.

-- 📫 How to reach me: you can email me @ silva.jfelipe@hotmail.com
+- 📫 Uou can email me @ silva.jfelipe@hotmail.com.

 - ⚡ Fun fact: my goal is to one day be a math/developing teacher.
 <!--